The Scout Bracelet

 Bead Color

-**The tracking experience for this animal uses historical data provided to us by our partners at American Red Wolf SAFE to honor this Red Wolf’s legacy.
-This experience is unique to this animal and partner and is not a reflection of any other Fahlo animal’s journey.
-We feel these stories deserve to be told to grow support and awareness for North America’s most endangered species, while not jeopardizing the safety of the fewer than 20 wild Red Wolves remaining.
+**The tracking experience for this animal uses representative historical data provided to us by our partners at AZA SAFE: Saving Animals from Extinction Red Wolf to honor this Red Wolf’s life and legacy.
+We feel these stories deserve to be told to grow support and awareness for the world's most endangered wolf, while not jeopardizing the safety of the fewer than 20 wild Red Wolves remaining.

 • If you add 3 or more, you get free shipping!

-• Each order helps support SAFE American Red Wolf
+• Each order helps support SAFE Red Wolf

 • Sizing: Elastic, one size fits most